drbean/edit/tsailin/pasteur_perspective.md

 > departments has a positive influence on their development of knowledge
 > utilization orientation.*

-However, developing entrepreneurial university does not only creates a new organizational arrangement, or ambidextrous/hybrid organizations (Ambos et al., 2008; Etzkowitz, 2017; Guerrero & Urbano, 2012) but also promotes the self-efficacy on the new paradigm (Bouncken, 2018).
-As the focal unit in universities, self-efficacy on the new paradigm of university departments have strong peer influence on faculty members' decisions and behavior (Aschhoff & Grimpe, 2014; Jain et al., 2009) as departmental collective efficacy(Stajkovic, Lee, & Nyberg, 2009; Watson, Chemers, & Preiser, 2001).
-The collective efficacy represents the self-efficacy at the group level, which is defined as a group's shared belief in its conjoint capabilities to organize and execute the actions required to produce given levels of attainments (Bandura, 1997, 2000).
-A high degree of collective efficacy represents an organization has functional organizational readiness, which could internalize new organizational practices into the routines to pursue the goals of the organization when the organization is transforming (Bandura, 2000;
+However, developing a entrepreneurial university does not only create a new organizational arrangement, or ambidextrous/hybrid organization (Ambos et al., 2008; Etzkowitz, 2017; Guerrero & Urbano, 2012).
+It also promotes self-efficacy in the new paradigm (Bouncken, 2018).
+As a focal unit in the university, self-efficacy in the new paradigm in a university department has a strong influence on faculty member peers and on their decisions and behavior (Aschhoff & Grimpe, 2014; Jain et al., 2009) as departmental collective efficacy (Stajkovic, Lee, & Nyberg, 2009; Watson, Chemers, & Preiser, 2001).
+Collective efficacy represents self-efficacy at the group level, and is defined as a group's shared belief in its conjoint capabilities to organize and execute the actions required to produce given levels of attainment (Bandura, 1997, 2000).
+A high degree of collective efficacy indicates an organization has functional organizational readiness, and has been able to internalize new organizational practices into its routines to pursue the goals of the organization as the organization transforms itself (Bandura, 2000;
 Barrick, Thurgood, Smith, & Courtright, 2015; Holt & Vardaman, 2013).
-University departments develop PO organizational propensity, which combined knowledge creation orientation (KCO) and knowledge utilization orientation (KUO), represents they try to develop the new organizational practices by reshipment to the paradigm of the entrepreneurial universities(Leih & Teece, 2016).
-Moreover, departmental collective efficacy demonstrates that the members collectively judge the effectiveness of organizational transformation to pursue research excellence and research commercialization in the department.
-By the development of PO, strong organizational support, and faculty engagement on both knowledge creation and commercialization could conjointly enhance departmental collective efficacy with a favor departmental practices in the implementation of entrepreneurial universities.
-Thus:
+University departments develop PO organizational propensity, combining knowledge creation orientation (KCO) and knowledge utilization orientation (KUO), and this propensity represents their attempts to develop new organizational practices by reshapement to the paradigm of the entrepreneurial university (Leih & Teece, 2016).
+Moreover, departmental collective efficacy indicates that the department's members collectively judge they now are organized to effectively pursue research excellence and research commercialization in the department.
+By means of the development of PO, strong organizational support and faculty engagement in both knowledge creation and knowledge commercialization can conjointly enhance departmental collective efficacy with favorable departmental practices in the development of the entrepreneurial university Thus:

 > *Hypothesis 4： University departments with a higher propensity of PO
-> are associated with higher level of departmental collective efficacy.*
+> are associated with a higher level of departmental collective efficacy.*
 >
-> *Hypothesis 4a：University departments have a knowledge creation
+> *Hypothesis 4a：University departments having a knowledge creation
-> orientation is associated with higher level of departmental collective
+> orientation are associated with a higher level of departmental collective
 > efficacy.*
 >
-> *Hypothesis 4b：University departments have a higher knowledge
+> *Hypothesis 4b：University departments having a higher knowledge
-> utilization orientation is associated with higher level of
+> utilization orientation are associated with a higher level of
 > departmental collective efficacy.*

 **2.5 Mediating Effect of Pasteurian orientation**